hoangduytran/blender-manual/manual/animation/armatures/posing/editing/introduction.rst

 In *Pose Mode*, bones behave like objects.
 So the transform actions (move, rotate, scale, etc.) are very similar to the same ones in Object Mode (all available ones are regrouped in the :menuselection:`Pose --> Transform` submenu).
-However, there are some important specificities:
+However, there are some important specifics:

 - Bones' relationships are crucial (see :ref:`Bone Parenting <bpy.types.EditBone.parent>`).
 - The "transform center" of a given bone